Bulletin #2187, Poultry Facts: Turkey Brooding and Management: Giving Poults a Good Start

 Source: L. S. Jensen, Turkey World, January 1977.

 3. Clean and disinfect housing facilities.
-Scrub walls, ceiling, floor and all equipment clean.
-Dry out the pen thoroughly.
-Equipment such as feeders or waterers may be soaked in a solution of household bleach to kill germs.
+Scrub walls, ceiling, floor, and all equipment clean.
+Allow the pen to dry thoroughly.
+Equipment such as feeders or waterers may be soaked in a 10% solution of household bleach to kill germs after all dirt and manure has been removed.
+2

 4. Separate poults from chickens and other birds.
-Some diseases spread between birds, but while chickens show no signs of the disease, turkeys may develop a serious disease problem (for example, blackhead, chronic respiratory disease).
+Some diseases spread between bird types, but while chickens show no signs of the disease, turkeys may develop a serious disease problem (for example, blackhead and chronic respiratory disease).

-6. Provide the appropriate floor, feeder and waterer space (see Table 2).
+6. Provide the appropriate floor, feeder, and waterer space.
+Adequate feed and waterer space ensures all birds have an opportunity to eat and drink freely (see Table 2).

 |0 – 8||0.8 – 1.0||0.5 – 1.0||0.5 – 1.0|